You’ve built a thing of beauty. Your sales pipeline is practically gleaming, and all that effort you put into building it is certainly paying off.

 Another way to level-up your pipeline management is to automate your pipeline review meetings.
 Although this is an essential part of managing your pipeline, it’s true that preparing for and attending meetings takes time out of your busy schedule.

 To reduce the time spent on pipeline review meetings, use templates to automate your workflows.

 For example, why not create an agenda template?
 This ensures your meetings always follow the same pattern, which helps everyone stay on track.
 If you create your agenda template in Google Docs, your whole team can collaborate and add their talking points directly into the agenda.

 This agenda template could include items such as:

 - Review action items from the last meeting

 - Reps highlight one or two opportunities they’re excited about/facing challenges with and get feedback from the team

 - Set clear action items for each rep over the next week/month

 You can use your metrics dashboards and custom data in these meetings as well.
-For example, create your own Opportunity Report in Close as discussed above, and you’ll have essential metrics on hand when discussing current opportunities with your team.
+For example, you can use the Pipeline view in Close to have essential metrics on hand when discussing current opportunities with your team.